- First Words

 "Animals" Pages in the Kodiak Alutiiq Picture Dictionary

-Soon available in its second edition, the Kodiak Alutiiq Picture Dictionary or Qik'rtarmiut Sugpiat Niugneret book contains several pages on animal names in the Kodiak Alutiiq language.
+Available in its second edition, the Kodiak Alutiiq Picture Dictionary or Qik'rtarmiut Sugpiat Niugneret book contains several pages on animal names in the Kodiak Alutiiq language.
 Available for individual download are relevant pages on the Animals, including animals of the sea, air, and land, as well as insects.
 Nunam Unguwallria'i or the Land Animals page is featured above.
 Bold terms represent the indigenous land mammals to Kodiak Island.
 The glossary for this book serves as the basis for the Online Alutiiq Dictionary launched through this site, which includes page number references to the Picture Dictionary for each word.

 Alutiiq Traditions Book